mediascience/Browser-Multiple-Downloader/README.md

 defined in HTML5.

 ## Try it Out
-The project is in early development but we release [preview snapshots](https://github.com/mediascience/Browser-Multiple-Downloader/wiki/Preview-Snapshots).
+The [Chrome version](https://chrome.google.com/webstore/detail/multiple-file-downloader/ijodceacahodmjmdmfcobdepogaajbpc) is ready for field testing.

 ## Community
 Find features, implementation details, and miscellaneous discussion on the